 cases where such compliance appears not to have been observed.
 Provided, however, that this committee is suspended for the life of this contract.

+a.
 Promotional Increases: A bargaining-unit member who receives a promotion shall receive the base-salary increase shown below, effective on the same date as the promotion which shall take effect September 1st following the academic year in which the successful review takes place.

 For Promotion to the Rank of Increase to Base Salary for 100% FTE By Rank